Postpartum depression

 Postpartum depression: when the joy of motherhood is overshadowed by darkness

-When reality differs from expectations
+When reality diverges from expectations

-Why do antidepressants often not help?
+Why don't antidepressants often help?

 Postpartum recovery.
 Mommy practicing yoga with her baby